keptn/spec/shipyard.md

 ## deployment

 Defines the deployment strategy used to deploy a new version of a service.
-Keptn supports the deployment `strategy` set to:
+For example, the *helm-service* supports the deployment `strategy` set to:
   * `direct`: Deploys a new version of a service by replacing the old version of the service.
   * `blue_green_service`: Deploys a new version of a service next to the old one.
 After a successful validation of this new version, it replaces the old one and is marked as stable.